Hser2bio/Lats-Core/doc/developer-notes.md

 subtree merge.

 Others are external projects without a tight relationship with our project.
-Changes to these should also be sent upstream but bugfixes may also be prudent to PR against PIVX Core so that they can be integrated quickly.
+Changes to these should also be sent upstream but bugfixes may also be prudent to PR against LATS Core so that they can be integrated quickly.
 Cosmetic changes should be purely taken upstream.

-There is a tool in `test/lint/git-subtree-check.sh` to check a subtree directory for consistency with its upstream repository.
+There is a tool in `test/lint/git-subtree-check.sh` ([instructions](../test/lint#git-subtree-checksh)) to check a subtree directory for consistency with its upstream repository.

 Current subtrees include: